 Organs for the Administration of Justice

 The Control, Ethics and Disciplinary Body is the first disciplinary instance.
 The Appeals Body has jurisdiction to hear appeals against decisions of the Control, Ethics and Disciplinary Body, and to rule on particularly urgent cases referred to it directly by the chairman of the Control, Ethics and Disciplinary Body.
-Ethics and Disciplinary Inspectors represent UEFA in proceedings before the disciplinary bodies.
+Ethics and disciplinary Inspectors represent UEFA in proceedings before the disciplinary bodies.
 They may open disciplinary investigations, lodge appeals against decisions by the Control, Ethics and Disciplinary Body, and support UEFA in the event that a party lodges an appeal against a decision by the Appeals Body before the Court of Arbitration for Sport (CAS).
-The UEFA Executive Committee, the UEFA President, the UEFA General Secretary or the disciplinary bodies may also commission disciplinary inspectors to conduct investigations alone or in cooperation with other UEFA or non-UEFA bodies.
+The UEFA Executive Committee, the UEFA President, the UEFA General Secretary or the disciplinary bodies may also commission ethics and disciplinary inspectors to conduct investigations alone or in cooperation with other UEFA or non-UEFA bodies.

 Disputes between UEFA and associations, leagues, clubs, players and officials, or disputes of a European dimension between the same, may also be dealt with by the Court of Arbitration for Sport (CAS), based in Lausanne, Switzerland.